tiagoslantunes/Yahtzee/README.md

-# 🎲 Yahtzee — Python Implementation (Logic-First README)
+# 🎲 Yahtzee — Python Implementation
 A simplified **Yahtzee** for the *Programming for Data Science* course.
 It showcases functions, loops, dictionaries/`Counter`, modular design, and robust input validation.